diacojocaru/GistsforGithub/README.md

 # GistsLists
 The application allows users to search for Github users and get their public Gists, using the API Gists integration provided by Github.
+My focus until now was not on Javascript and on its frameworks and I tried to do my best (PHP&Laravel are my strenghts).
+I am willing to learn JS because it is one of the best programming languages which helps you achieve more dynamic and more performant applications and websites, it is secure through its Node modules and allows you to write structured code.

 # Technical Features
 - Github API